Xavier Cedeño: Chicago White Sox

 Cedeño signed a contract with the Chicago White Sox on January 26, 2018.
 He was activated from the disabled list on June 7.
+In 33 relief outings for the White Sox, Cedeño compiled a 2–0 record and 2.84 ERA with 28 strikeouts and one save across 25 1/3 innings pitched.

 Milwaukee Brewers

-On August 31, 2018, Cedeño was traded to the Milwaukee Brewers in exchange for minor-league prospects Bryan Connell and Johan Dominguez.
+On August 31, 2018, Cedeño was traded to the Milwaukee Brewers in exchange for minor league prospects Bryan Connell and Johan Dominguez.
+He made 15 appearances for Milwaukee down the stretch, recording a 1.13 ERA with six strikeouts over eight innings of work.

 Chicago Cubs

-On February 14, 2019, Cedeño signed a one-year deal with the Chicago Cubs.
+On February 14, 2019, Cedeño signed a one-year contract with the Chicago Cubs.
 The deal is worth $900,000 plus incentives.
-After a stint on the injured list for left wrist inflammation and a rehab assignment with the Triple-A Iowa and Double-A Tennessee, the Cubs activated Cedeño on May 11.
+After a stint on the injured list for left wrist inflammation and a rehab assignment with the Triple-A Iowa Cubs and Double-A Tennessee Smokies, the Cubs activated Cedeño on May 11.
 He was placed on the disabled list on May 22.
+In five appearances for the Cubs, Cedeño tossed two scoreless innings, with one strikeout and three walks.
 Cedeño became a free agent after the season.